dderoussiaux/dockprom/README.md

 1. Change ownership from 104 to 472
 2. Start the upgraded container as user 104

-## Specifying a user in docker-compose.yml
+## Specifying a user in compose.yml

 To change ownership of the files run your grafana container as root and modify the permissions.

-First perform a `docker-compose down` then modify your docker-compose.yml to include the `user: root` option:
+First perform a `docker compose down` then modify your compose.yml to include the `user: root` option:

 ```yaml
   grafana: